 Dumbbell chest workouts offer a versatile form of training and a great way to strengthen your upper body.

-Working with dumbbells allows a greater range of motion and, even though they might not allow you to press the biggest weight you can, they will work muscles that aren’t reached when training with barbells.
+Working with dumbbells allows a great range of motion and, even though they might not allow you to press the biggest weight you can, they will work muscles that Can’t specifically be TARGETED when training with barbells.

 They also give you a balanced development, forcing you to work equally as hard on both sides instead of compensating with your stronger side like you’d be unconsciously prone to do with a barbell.

-Chest workouts usually also have an impact on your arms, shoulders, and back, building a stronger upper body overall.
-Working out to toughen your chest will improve your CrossFit performance by making exercises such as push-ups, dips, and almost every overhead movement easier.
+Dumbbell chest workouts will secondarily target your arms, shoulders, and back, building a stronger upper body overall.
+Working out to toughen your chest will improve your fitness performance by making exercises such as push-ups, dips, and almost every overhead movement easier.

 On a less serious note, a strong chest can help you open that jar that defeated you last time you tried to have a jam sandwich.